jennyalfi/deep-learning-challenge/README.md

 ### Step 3: Optimize the Model

-## Analysis:
+## Analysis Overview:
-The purpose of this analysis is to review what parameters we used in our model and the results received.
+The purpose of this project was to use a neural network deep learning model with our dataset to see how well this model can predict successful applicants.

-Results: Using bulleted lists and images to support your answers, address the following questions:
+## Results:

-Data Preprocessing
+### Data Preprocessing

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
+Our y variable and target for this model is the IS_SUCCESSFUL column.

+Our X variables and features for this model are:
+* APPLICATION_TYPE
+* AFFILIATION
+* CLASSIFICATION
+* USE_CASE
+* ORGANIZATION
+* STATUS
+* INCOME_AMT
+* SPECIAL_CONSIDERATIONS
+* ASK_AMT

-What variable(s) should be removed from the input data because they are neither targets nor features?
+The identification variables, EIN and NAME, were removed from the input data because they are neither targets nor features.

-Compiling, Training, and Evaluating the Model
+### Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

-## Results
+The reLU activation function was selected for the first hidden layer since this is most effective for positive nonlinear input data for classification.
+I used Sigmoid activation for the output layer since we are performing a binary classification.
+I followed the general rule of using 2-3 times as many neurons as there are input features.
+I started with 100 epochs and did not increase as I could see that the later epochs didn't improve model accuracy.

 First pass:
-1st hidden layer nodes = 80
+1st hidden layer neurons = 80
-2nd hidden layer nodes = 30
+2nd hidden layer neurons = 30
 epochs = 100
-loss: 0.5550 - accuracy: 0.7254
+accuracy: 0.7254
-Saved as AlphabetSoupCharity

 First Optimization Attempt:
-1st hidden layer nodes = 132 (increased to 3x's input)
+1st hidden layer neurons = 132 (increased to 3x's input)
-2nd hidden layer nodes = 66
+2nd hidden layer neurons = 66 (increased to 66, half of first layer)
 epochs = 100
-loss: 0.5621 - accuracy: 0.7264 (Accuracy increased slightly)
+accuracy: 0.7264 (Accuracy increased slightly)
-Saved as AlphabetSoupCharity_Optimization1

 Second Optimization Attempt:
-1st hidden layer nodes = 132 (3x's input)
+1st hidden layer neurons = 132 (3x's input)
-2nd hidden layer nodes = 100 (increased to 100)
+2nd hidden layer neurons = 100 (increased to 100)
-epochs = 80 (reduced to 80)
+epochs = 80 (reduced from initial 100)
-loss: 0.5607 - accuracy: 0.7257
+accuracy: 0.7257
-Saved as AlphabetSoupCharity_Optimization2

 Third Optimization Attempt:
-1st hidden layer nodes = 132 (3x's input)
+1st hidden layer neurons = 132 (3x's input)
-2nd hidden layer nodes = 66
+2nd hidden layer neurons = 66
-3rd hidden layer nodes = 33 (Added 3rd hidden layer)
+3rd hidden layer neurons = 33 (Added 3rd hidden layer)
 epochs = 100
-loss: 0.5682 - accuracy: 0.7262
+accuracy: 0.7262

+I did not achieve higher than 75% accuracy for this model after several attempts and the accuracy changed little regardless of the changes made.
+I tried changing the binning for rare occurances and adjusted the hyperparameters, such as adding neurons, adding another hidden layer, and reducing the epochs.

+## Summary:
+This binary classification neural network machine learning model was designed to help predict which applicants have the best chance of success.
+The goal was to try to achieve accuracy above 75%, but this was not attained after several optimization attempts.
+Each attempt made little difference in the accuracy of the model.
+The highest accuracy I attained was on the first optimization attempt with 72.64% accuracy.
+To improve this deep learning model we could try performing additional preprocessing of the data to see if that helps to improve accuracy.
+We could also try a regression model like Random Forest which is good for nonlinear data and is capable of both regression and classification.